moretonia/QuizTime-EnglishSpeaker/README.md

 A new button, 'Movies', is now created at the bottom of the page, and shows information for users and a sample movie.

-NB AdColony, Flurry, Kochava Core, and Kochava Tracker must be included (remove #in Podfile) before Pod Install
+NB AdColony, Flurry, Kochava Core, and Kochava Tracker must be included (remove # from Podfile) before Pod Install

 # QuizTime-EnglishSpeaker